-There doesn't seem to be much harm in having a few drinks now and then, but if you're concerned about your testosterone levels, you may want to reconsider.
+There doesn't seem to be much harm in having a few drinks now and then, but does alcohol lower testosterone?
+If you're concerned about your levels, you may want to reconsider.

 Alcohol consumption affects our overall health and, more specifically, can alter how our hormones function, including testosterone.
 While testosterone is present in both males and females, in men, testosterone is the primary sex hormone that gives men their masculinity.